jryoofdu/jryoofdu.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am an assistant professor in the Gildart Haase School of Computer Sciences and Engineering at Fairleigh Dickinson University.
+I am an assistant professor in the Gildart Haase School of Computer Sciences and Engineering at Fairleigh Dickinson University and lead the Computer Systems Laboratory at FDU-Vancouver.
+My research group largely works in workload characterization, computer architecture and operating systems.
+Specifically, my work imrpoves memory systems in the computer system's domain by analyzing workloads.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Prior to joining FDU, I was a faculty member in the School of Computing and Academic Studies at Bristish Columbia Institute of Technology.
+I was a software engineer at Oracle(2017) and ARM(2018) in San Francisco Bay Area.
+I received my Ph.D.(2017) and M.S.(2014) in Electrical and Computer Engineering at the University of Texas at Austin.
+I recived an B.S.(2011) in Electrical and Computer Engineering at Cornell University.